What to Expect from the NACM Grad School

 Housing and Meals

 Participants, staff and instructors will be housed in one of the residential halls on American University's campus.
-Although the specific design of each dorm bedroom unit varies, participants will occupy a unit and share a bathroom.
+Although the specific design of each dorm bedroom unit varies, participants will occupy a unit with a private bathroom.

 Meals will be served daily.
 A photo session and special graduation dinner are held on the program’s final night.
 Participants are required to attend every meal to help cultivate relationships with both the faculty and other participants.